Ryan Leaf

 Ryan David Leaf (born May 15, 1976) is an American former professional football player who was a quarterback for four seasons in the National Football League (NFL).
-He played for the San Diego Chargers and the Dallas Cowboys between 1998 and 2001, and also played for the Tampa Bay Buccaneers and the Seattle Seahawks.
+He played for the San Diego Chargers and the Dallas Cowboys between 1998 and 2001.

 Leaf played college football with the Washington State Cougars, finishing as a finalist for the Heisman Trophy after his junior year.
-He was selected as the second overall pick by the San Diego Chargers in the 1998 NFL draft after Peyton Manning, but his career was shortened due to poor play, bad behavior, injuries, and struggles with his work ethic and ability to stay focused.
+He was selected as the second overall pick by the Chargers in the 1998 NFL draft after Peyton Manning, but his career was shortened due to poor play, bad behavior, injuries, and struggles with his work ethic.
+He was released by the Chargers after three seasons, compiling a 4–14 record as the team's starting quarterback and notably missing the entire 1999 season due to injury.
+After an offseason stint with the Tampa Bay Buccaneers, Leaf played in four regular season games with the Dallas Cowboys in 2001.
+He signed with the Seattle Seahawks during the 2002 offseason, but abruptly retired before the season began.

 After his NFL career ended, Leaf completed his degree at Washington State.
 He had legal troubles involving drugs beginning in 2010 when a Texas judge sentenced him to 10 years’ probation.
-Two years later, Leaf pleaded guilty to felony burglary and drug possession in Montana.
-After a suspended sentence with a stint in drug rehabilitation, Leaf began serving a seven-year sentence in state prison in December 2012.
-On September 9, 2014, Leaf was sentenced in Texas to five years in prison for violating his Texas probation by committing the robbery in Montana, but he never served time for this due to receiving credit for time served.
-He was released from prison in Montana on December 3, 2014.
-In October 2020, he pled guilty to a misdemeanor domestic violence charge in California and was sentenced to probation.
+From 2012 to 2014, Leaf served time in Montana state prison after pleading guilty to felony burglary and drug possession, a sentence that simultaneously counted towards time served for a probation violation in Texas.
+In 2020, he pled guilty to a misdemeanor domestic violence charge in California and was sentenced to probation.

 Leaf has worked as a Program Ambassador for Transcend Recovery Community, a group of sober living houses in Los Angeles, Houston, and New York.
 He also hosts a radio show and works as a college football analyst on television.

+Early life

+Ryan David Leaf was born on May 15, 1976, in Great Falls, Montana.
+He grew up admiring Terry Bradshaw and the Pittsburgh Steelers, and played high school football at Charles M. Russell High School in Great Falls, where he led the team to a state championship as a junior.